analog124/WgLink/README.md

 The workflow of WgLink is briefed as follows: (A) WgLink first determines local region & tiling region haplotypes by applying tools: TenSQR or aBayesQR.
 (B) Regional haplotypes are joined together using breadth first search which could tolerate specified SNV mismatch when extending regions.
-C) The haplotypes is estimated by L0L1 regularized regression to solve for the haplotype distribution calculation.
+C) The haplotypes is estimated by L0L1 regularized regression to solve for the haplotype distribution problem.

 ### Installation
 WgLink.jar is a batteries-included JAR executable.
 All needed external jar packages are included in the downloadable, PoolHapX.jar.
 To download all necessary files, users can use the command
 `git clone https://github.com/theLongLab/WgLink.git`
 As we used an R package L0Learn, the users have to install R and L0Learn (https://cran.r-project.org/web/packages/L0Learn/index.html).
 The versions of R and R package L0Learn that we have used on our platform are: version 1.2.0 for L0Learn and version 3.6.1 for R.

-Several other tools are prerequisites for running.
-PoolHapX.
+Several other tools are prerequisites for running WgLink.
 Users can download and install them from the websites:
 * bwa: https://github.com/lh3/bwa
 * python3
 * ExtractMatrix (if using TenSQR calculating local region haplotype): https://github.com/SoYeonA/TenSQR